Dave-team/Knowledge-base/Mental Models.md

 Conspicuous Consumption — The spending of money on and the acquiring of luxury goods and services to publicly display economic power.

-tragedy of the commons — A situation within a shared-resource system where individual users acting independently according to their own self-interest behave contrary to the common good of all users by depleting that resource through their collective action
+tragedy of the commons — A situation within a shared-resource system where individual users acting independently according to their own self-interest behave contrary to the common good of all users by depleting that resource through their collective action.
+When several people share responsibility for an action or process, often that action doesn’t get done well, or at all.

 Free rider problem — when those who benefit from resources, goods, or services do not pay for them, which results in an under-provision of those goods or services.